aestasit/imgr/README.md

-# groovy-packer
+# imgr

 ## A [Packer](http://www.packer.io/) inspired tool written in Groovy

-_groovy-packer_ is a tool to create Amazon EC2 AMIs (images) from a configuration file.
+_imgr_ is a tool to create Amazon EC2 AMIs (images) from a configuration file.

 It is built with extensibility in mind, therefore it is easy to add new cloud providers.